 As far as dub vs. sub goes, I don't really care that much.
 Typically, if given the choice, I'll take a good dub over a great sub, just because I find I can get more immersed in the show if my eyes aren't constantly glued to the bottom of the screen.
 It makes it a lot easier to catch the subtleties of character animation.
 If the script is localized, that's even better.
 Subs should be more literal than dubs in general.

-I've recently gotten into manga (blame Crunchyroll), though I do still prefer colour, sound, and motion when I enjoy a story.
+I've recently gotten into manga (blame Crunchyroll) and light novels (blame J-Novel Club), though I do still prefer colour, sound, and motion when I enjoy a story.
 I know that many anime are designed to get people to buy the manga, but I've honestly found the opposite to be more true for me: reading a good manga makes me want to watch the anime version (looking at you, Yamada-kun).

 Now, if you'll excuse me, I have to go rewatch Avatar again...
 The tv show, not James Cameron's Avatar.
 Sheesh.
 Why does nobody get that?
 Seriously!